We may earn money or products from the companies mentioned in this post.

 When it comes to parking, my family prefers to utilize the Mickey and Friends or Pixar Pals Parking Structures.
 We have utilized the Mickey and Friends structure for years, but now we love parking at Disneyland’s Pixar Pals parking structure.

-In 2019, Disneyland expanded the parking strutures by adding the Pixar Pals parking structure which is adjoined to the Mickey and Friends Parking structure.
-The addition of this structure adds additional parking spaces, elevators, covered security check points, and a pedestrian bridge which leads to Downtown Disney.
+In 2019, Disneyland expanded the parking structures by adding the Pixar Pals parking structure which is adjoined to the Mickey and Friends Parking Structure.
+The addition of this structure adds additional parking spaces, elevators, covered security checkpoints, and a pedestrian bridge that leads to Downtown Disney.

-My family parked in Pixar Pals several times in September 2019.
+My family parked in Pixar Pals several times.
 Both these structures have parking indicators that have been added to show if spots are available when arriving later in the day, but they are very inconsistent with if they are working or not.

-The Pixar Pals and Mickey and Friends Parking Structures will sometimes share the same exit ramp, which can lead to back up.
+The Pixar Pals and Mickey and Friends Parking Structures will sometimes share the same exit ramp, which can lead to a backup.
 We found that after about 8 pm the Pixar Pal structure exit ramp was open and we were able to get out easily.